![]() |

 and consumption of wild animals.

-reminds us at the end of his latest column on infections and pandemics.
-Reporting on coughing gorillas in a
+“We are animals, too,” David Quammen reminds us at the end of his latest column on infections and pandemics.
+Reporting on coughing gorillas in a California zoo, he illustrates that what goes around comes around.
+Tests showed that “SARS-CoV-2, the coronavirus that causes Covid-19, was among

-them [the gorillas].”
-Silverback gorilla
+Silverback gorilla |

 The most ominous part: “It could have